 Microinvasive carcinoma of the breast

-What it means is that a very small amount of malignant cells (carcinoma) have been found beyond the duct lining and into the surrounding stromal tissue or the inside of the breast ducts themselves.
+What it means is that a very small amount of malignant cells (cancer cells) have been found beyond the duct lining and have passed through the basement membrane of the duct and into the surrounding stromal breast tissue or the inside of the breast ducts themselves.

 The relative size or amount of this infiltrative/invasive carcinoma is not fully agreed upon.
 Currently ductal carcinoma in situ accounts for about 23% of newly diagnosed breast cancers, while microinvasive ductal carcinoma found in approximately 5–10% of DCIS cases.
 Microinvasive breast carcinoma most commonly occurs during the sixth decade of life and in more than half of cases presents as a clinically palpable lesion (though very small).